sroertgen/particulate-matter-sensor/README.md

+# TODOs

-- [] TODO Übersetzen
+- [ ] TODO Übersetzen
-- [] TODO Bebildern
+- [ ] TODO Bebildern
-- [] Setup of virtualenv einfügen
+- [ ] Setup of virtualenv einfügen
-- [] Hintergrund-Informationen über Feinstaub und möglichen Ablauf eines Workshops/Projektes anfügen
+- [ ] Hintergrund-Informationen über Feinstaub und möglichen Ablauf eines Workshops/Projektes anfügen

-# DIY-Feinstaubsensor mit Live-Monitorung
+## DIY-Feinstaubsensor mit Live-Monitorung

 This project is adapted from the [luftdaten.info project](https://luftdaten.info).
 It uses the same hardware, just the code is rewritten, so that the sensor measures data every second instead of every three minutes and we send the data to our own database.